erica8100/hangman/README.md

 # hangman
 hangman game - use for application
-This code written in Pyhton, originially written in Thonny, creates a game of hangman.
+This code written in Pyhton, originially written in Thonny by Erica Alvarez, creates a game of hangman.